woogles-io/liwords-static/content/posts/2023-04-02-running-an-irl-tournament-with-woogles-tournament-mode.md

 See the Github repo here: <https://github.com/domino14/tourneypdf>

-Some changes we could make
+Some changes we could make:

+* Customizable number of rounds; after some number scorecard should be single-page
+* Configurable tournament name, messages in between rounds (be back from lunch at X PM), logos
+* QR code for Woogles tournament URL
+* etc

 I also added a very quick stats script that I hacked together right after the end of Rounds 6 and 7, in order to compute the biggest "upset", since we had a prize for this.